Bankruptcy – Chapter 11

 Confirmation of Chapter 11 Plan

 The Bankruptcy Court will consider inputs from stakeholders such as Creditors (Secured and Unsecured), Equity holders, and outside parties involved in connection with the proposed Chapter 11 plan.
 The ultimate confirmation of the plan lies with the Court.
 The latter must delve into the below variables in deciding upon the plan.
-Few of such variables get applicable rarely and only if the proposed plan is not agreeable to the creditors.
+Few of such variables rarely get applicable if the proposed plan is not agreeable to the creditors.

 Likely to Succeed